How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 • Keep presentations short

-• Focus on key facts, numbers, and admissions requirements
+• Focus on key facts, numbers, and student admissions requirements

 • Limit agendas to essentials - they value speed